 One of the most popular New Year’s resolutions is to cut down auxiliary spending and save money.
-And since coffee is likely something most people can’t live without, we can show you some clever ways on how to cut down the expense of your habit.
+Since coffee is likely something most people can’t live without, we’ve listed some clever ways to save money on your coffee habit.

 Use Cash Instead Of Plastic – This trick really works.
 Studies have shown that consumers spend less when it’s cash that they’re using instead of their cards.